technarts/use-api/README.md

   payload?: any,
 }

+// Return type of the call method of ApiCounsel.
-// Call result appears as RESP, error, and fault respectively. export type CallResult<T> = [T | null, any, any]
+// Returned values are [RESP, error, fault] respectively. export type CallResult<T> = [T | null, any, any]

 // The return type of useApi: